1a1a11a/libCacheSim/doc/quickstart_traceUtils.md

 ### traceConv
-Convert a trace to libCacheSim format so it has a smaller size and runs faster.
+Convert a trace to libCacheSim format so it has a smaller size, contains next request time (oracle information) and runs faster.
 ```bash
 ./traceConv ../data/trace.vscsi vscsi ../data/trace.vscsi.bin
 ```
+Note that the conversion supports all trace types including csv trace.
+Note that if the object id is numeric, add the option -e `obj_id_is_num=1` to the command line, which reduces memory usage.

 We can also sample a trace to reduce the size of the trace.
 ```bash